elvis-sik/muscle_synergies/docs/source/install/index.rst

 Quick Start
 ===========

-Install the package with:
+Install the package:

 .. code-block:: console

     $ pip install muscle_synergies

-Load a dataset from a Vicon Nexus file with:
+Load a dataset from a Vicon Nexus file:

 .. code-block:: python

     import muscle_synergies as ms
     vicon_data = ms.load_vicon_data('vicon-nexus-output.csv')

-Then get a :py:class:`pandas.DataFrame` containing the EMG data with:
+Then get a :py:class:`pandas.DataFrame` containing the EMG data:

 .. code-block:: python

     emg_df = vicon_data.emg.df

-Plot it with:
+Plot it:

 .. code-block:: python

     ms.plot_signal(emg_df)

-See the tutorials for more detailed presentation and for how to find synergies.
+See the tutorials for more.

 For users new to Python
 =======================

-Using Google Colab is recommended because it is easy to start since it requires no installation.
-The user is encouraged to follow along the tutorials.
-Also, going through some course or tutorial introducing Python will likely make using this package easier.
+Using Google Colab is recommended because it requires no installation.

 Using Google Colab (recommended)
 --------------------------------